QuEraComputing/Bloqade.jl/docs/src/waveform.md

 Bloqade also supports several operations on the waveforms.

-Waveforms can be sliced using the duration syntax `start..stop`, e.g.
+Waveforms can be sliced using the duration syntax `start..stop`, e.g.:

 ```@example waveform
 wf = 2π*sinusoidal(duration=2.2);